#1 Aventon Pace 500 Next-Gen$1,399.0010018 reviews

 There are two main types of e-bike motor, each being positioned differently on your new e-bike.
 They both have benefits and drawbacks.

 Hub motors are situated within the hub of an e-bike’s rear or front wheel.
-On new e-bikes, rear hub-driven motors are the most common and most affordable option available.
+On new e-bikes, rear hub-driven motors are common.
+They are the most affordable option available.
 Front-driven hub motors are becoming less popular and are usually found on electric conversions of standard bicycles.

 |A direct-drive rear hub motor|